 Definitive Healthcare is a leading provider of healthcare commercial intelligence.
 Our solutions are designed to provide accurate and comprehensive information on healthcare providers and their activities to help our customers optimize everything from product development to go-to-market planning and sales and marketing execution.
-Delivered through our software as a service ("SaaS") platform, our intelligence has become important to the commercial success of our approximately 2,800 customers as of March 31, 2024.
+Delivered through our software as a service ("SaaS") platform, our intelligence has become important to the commercial success of our approximately 2,800 2,600 customers as of March 31, 2024 June 30, 2024.
 We generally define a customer as a company that maintains one or more active paid subscriptions to our platform.

-Our customers include biopharmaceutical and medical device companies, healthcare information technology companies, healthcare providers, and other diversified companies, such as staffing firms, commercial real estate firms, financial institutions, and other organizations seeking commercial success in the attractive but complex healthcare ecosystem.
-Within these organizations, our platform is leveraged by a broad set of functional groups, including sales, marketing, clinical research & product development, strategy, talent acquisition, and physician network management.
+Our customers include We sell into three end markets: Life Sciences, Provider, and Diversified.
+Life Sciences is made up of biopharmaceutical and medical device companies, companies; Providers are the healthcare providers; and Diversified includes healthcare information technology companies healthcare providers, and other diversified companies, such as staffing firms, commercial real estate firms, financial institutions, and other organizations seeking commercial success in the attractive but complex healthcare ecosystem. ecosystem such as staffing firms, commercial real estate firms, and financial institutions.
+Within these organizations, our platform is leveraged by a broad set of functional groups, including sales, marketing, clinical research & and product development, strategy, talent acquisition, and physician network management.
 We offer access to our platform on a subscription basis, and we generate substantially all of our revenue from subscription fees.

-We were founded in 2011 by our Executive Chairman and current Interim Chief Executive Officer, Jason Krantz.
+We were founded in 2011 by our Executive Chairman, and current Interim Chief Executive Officer, Jason Krantz.
 Mr. Krantz founded the company to provide healthcare commercial intelligence that enables companies that compete within or sell into the healthcare ecosystem to make better, informed decisions and be more successful.
 Over time, we have expanded our platform with new intelligence modules, innovative analytics, workflow capabilities, and additional data sources.